dward2/BME547/Assignments/ECG_Analysis/README.md

     code, and all functions must have associated unit tests with comprehensive coverage.
 * Utilize a virtual environment with `requirements.txt` or `environment.yml`
-* Have Sphinx-friendly docstrings for all methods.
+* Have Sphinx-friendly docstrings for all methods/functions.
 * Unit tests should exist in a separate file or directory of test files using standard naming conventions.
 * Achieve the functional specifications with passing unit tests.